SmartlyDressedGames/Unturned-Docs/assets/level-asset.rst

 **Skills** *array*: Overrides skill default and max levels.
 Refer to skill rule properties.

+**TerrainColors** *array*: Specifies which colors are too similar to terrain colors.
+Please refer to Terrain Color Properties below.

 **Enable_Admin_Faster_Salvage_Duration** *bool*: By default, players in singleplayer and admins in multiplayer have a faster salvage time.

 **Has_Clouds** *bool*: Disables clouds in skybox when false.
 Defaults to true.